bcook254/apex-legends-cache/README.md

 # apex-legends-cache

+## ⚠️ Deprecation Notice
+Since the release of DXVK 2.0, the Nvidia 525 driver, and the work done in Mesa on the GPL, the necessity of state cache file has been almost entirely elimited.
+There have been no contributions to this file since late Oct to early Nov 2022.
+Because of this, I will no longer be actively maintaining a cache file for others to use.
+At the start of Apex Season 16 this repo will be archived.
+Thank you to everyone who contributed entries and helped make Apex Legends a great experience on Linux.

 ## What does this file do?
 The first time a new player on Linux tries to play Apex Legends it can be a horrible experience.
 From occasional stuttering when a new shader is cached, to complete freezes and crashes as hundred or thousands of new shaders a processed.
 These problems also plague long time Apex Legends on Linux players as each new map update has a huge impact on game performance requiring re-rendering of shaders.
 This repository will hopefully become a large community effort to make Apex Legends on Linux a smooth and enjoyable experience for everyone.